 Tip: If you happen to be flying through the First Class Terminal on your birthday, let one of the attendants know.
 The Terminal offers a very special birthday duck that is only available on your birthday (no exceptions).

 Food + Drink

-Here’s the breakfast menu:
+Here’s the current a la carte menu:

 There was also a wine-bar in the restaurant area with red, white, and rosé wine from around the world:

 One of my favorite parts of the First Class Terminal experience is being driven to your aircraft by a chauffeur.
 That allows you to bypass the crowds in the gate by pulling up beside the plane on the tarmac, taking an elevator directly to the jet bridge, then walking onboard.